-- mHealth Patient Monitoring – mHealth patient monitoring software systems capture and present patient data in easy-to-read and understand formats that can help providers bridge the current gap in patient engagement.
+- mHealth Patient Monitoring – mHealth apps capture and present patient data in easy-to-read and understand formats that can help providers bridge the current gap in patient engagement.

 OSP’s remote patient monitoring system regularly monitors a patient’s physiological parameters such as Blood Pressure (BP) and heart rate.
 In case of any irregularities, the system sends an email and a text message to the patient’s physician.

 The integration of the remote patient monitoring system with wearable gadgets such as camera fitted wearable glasses, hearing aids, and cardiac electronic devices are possible for early detection and timely treatment.

 It is possible to design the system to send reminders to physicians about their virtual visits with their patients, meetings with other doctors, pathologists, and physicians.
 They can attend these meetings from anywhere, anytime, using an internet connection.